duckdb/duckdb_spatial/README.md

 CAST(GEOMETRY) - functions that are supported by implicitly casting to `GEOMETRY` and then using the `GEOMETRY` implementation

-We are currently working on implementing more functions, and will update this table as we go.
+We are actively working on implementing more functions, and will update this table as we go.
 Again, please feel free to open an issue if there is a particular function you would like to see implemented.
 Contributions are also welcome!